Skip to main content

 Mix and Match

-Feel free to combine these approaches!
-You might want some contexts broken down, others kept whole, and some summarized.
-The agent adapts to your workflow—you’re always in the driver’s seat.
+Combine approaches!
+Some contexts broken down, others kept whole, some summarized.
+ByteRover adapts to your workflow—you’re always in the driver’s seat.
+ByteRover follows your instructions for granularity and organization style, ensuring your context tree matches your team’s preferences.